fx-giant/giant-documentations/giant/analysing-using-top-10-and-crossfilter.md

 ![Top 10 Male](./images/analysing-using-top-10-and-crossfilter/8-top10Male.PNG)

-By clicking on the gender segment in the pie chart, you can visualise the top 10 cars for purchased by the Male customers, Female customers or both genders of customers.
+By clicking on the Male segment in the pie chart, you can visualise the top 10 cars purchased by the Male customers, Female customers or both genders of customers.
+This can be important as Company A might want to come up with new marketing strategies by segementing their customer base by gender.
+An example is advertising specific car models to their customers based on the top 10 most popular car models popular among each gender.